 Families Moving Forward is a CPC Deacon-coordinated opportunity that takes place at CPC.
 Many opportunities are available for individuals, families, and small groups to serve together.
 Sign-ups are taken in the Great Room prior to each week of hosting.

-- Meal Preparation: Prepare and serve the evening meal for about 20 people.
+- Meal Preparation: Purchase, prepare and serve the evening meal for about 20 people.

 VEAP (Volunteers Enlisted to Assist People)